Rafimangadavu/Ecommerce-app-2023/README.md

 Category model setup.
-Create category, update Category, get category, deleteCategory create a new file model folder and create product model.
+Create category, update Category, get category, deleteCategory create a new file model folder and create product model. create a new file in route folder name as product routes. create a new file in controller folder name as product controller.